-"F" grades.
+NOTE: "F" grades.
 A student who earned a grade of F initially and is eligible to remediate the course will have the grade reported as Incomplete (IC) on his/her transcript until the prescribed remediation is attempted and a new grade is issued.
-Registrar will report current IC grades to the appropriate Associate Dean at the time the IC is assigned.
+The Registrar will report current IC grades to the appropriate Associate Dean at the time the IC is assigned.
 Once an IC grade has been officially changed to a letter grade on the transcript, the Registrar will not retain a record of IC courses as part of the academic record.
 Students who fail to successfully remediate a grade of F will have failed the course and receive an F on the transcript.
 The highest grade that can be earned for a remediated course is 70%.
-The new grade, if remediated successfully, will have the letter grade C or P with an asterisk (C or P, respectively) associated with the course to reflect a repeated The grade of C represents a course on the transcript. remediated, passed Graded course, and a P represents a remediated, passed Pass-Fail course.
+The new grade, if remediated successfully, will have the letter grade C or P with an asterisk (C\ or P\, respectively) associated with the course to reflect a repeated course on the transcript.
+The grade of C\ represents a remediated, passed Graded course, and a P\ represents a remediated, passed Pass-Fail course.